Frankentext: Stitching random text fragments into long-form narratives: Results

-\paragraph{Strong coherence and relevance:} Most models, except for o4-mini and Qwen3-32B-thinking, produce \frankentext that exceed 90\% relevance and 70\% coherence, which is surprising and impressive given the complexity of the task.
-Gemini, in particular, demonstrates strong instruction-following and writing quality.
-Its \frankentext closely match the target word count of 500 and achieve the highest copy rate of 75\%, meaning that 75\% of the content can be traced back to the human-written source material.
-However, this still falls short of the prompt’s requirement of 90\% verbatim copying, suggesting there is room for improvement in instruction adherence.
+More than 90\% \frankentext are relevant to the writing prompt, which is surprising and impressive given the complexity of the task.
+Gemini and GPT-5, in particular, have the strongest instruction-following performance: Their \frankentext come closest to the target word count of 500 and achieve the copy rates of 75\% and 82\%, respectively, meaning that on average 75\% and 82\% of the generations can be traced back to human-written snippets.
+However, these copy rates fall short of the user-specified rate of 90\%, which suggests room for improvement in instruction-following performance.

+\paragraph{Competitive writing quality:}\frankentext generally outperform baseline generations on writing quality metrics.
+GPT-5, R1, and Gemini \frankentext stand out for their diverse outputs as reflected by their distinctness and utility scores: Gemini achieves a 2.86-point improvement in utility over baseline output, which implies that the model can generate a diverse set of high-quality continuations.
+R1 leads in surprise score with generations where sentences are often semantically quite different from one another.
+Finally, when evaluated on plots, creativity, development, and language use, GPT-5 has the strongest performance (5.88 on a 7.0 scale), building on its already high-quality vanilla generations (4.20) (see \autoref{tab:claude-likert} for a rating breakdown by dimensions).
+However, GPT-5 also struggles with coherence: only 42\% of its \frankentext are judged coherent.
+Therefore, GPT-5's \frankentext might require further editing before they can be considered fully usable.